7 Steps On How To Show Up Consistently On Social Media

 3. Identify the platforms where your audience hangs out online and make sure that you’re there too (and participating in the conversation).

-4. Find ways to share those pieces of content on a regular basis across those platforms so that at least one piece of relevant content (yours) per platform shows up every day for each platform.
+4. Find ways to share those pieces of content regularly across those platforms so that at least one piece of relevant content (yours) per platform shows up every day for each platform.

 5. Put together a schedule for when you’ll be posting on each platform each day (more frequently than once per week).